melnyczuk/melnycz.uk/src/content/cv/jobs.md

 #### Backend Developer _Typescript & Python_

 Contracted to prototype and architect the initial backend services for a Berlin based health-tech start-up.
-This consists primarily of a TypeScript application using Prisma with Postgres, served by the REST api layer using an Express.
-The app is architected with strong design principles that prioritise modularity, loosely co-opting the Domain Driven Design philosophy.
+This consists primarily of a TypeScript application using Prisma with Postgres, served by the REST API layer using Express.
+Architected with strong design principles that prioritise loosely-coupled domain-specific modules that are intuitive to build, iterate and test.

-In addition to this main service, I built a data-processing microservice in Python to ingest and process health data from user generated photographs of printed medical documents.
+In addition to this main service, I built a data-processing microservice in Python to ingest and process health data from user-generated photographs of printed medical documents.
 The two services communicate using Celery to provide an asynchronous worker queue that is fast, scalable and secure within the private network.

 - Produced performant REST api server to support rapidly changing product needs
 - Engineered a data-processing pipeline to extract printed text into a comprehensive relational data structure